rayprastya/flask-rag/README.md

 1. **Creating a Chat Room**
    - Click "New Chat" to create a room
    - Optionally upload a document during creation
+   - Each room maintains its own conversation history

 2. **Document Upload**
    - Supported format: PDF
    - Documents are processed and indexed for retrieval
    - Each room can have its own document context
+   - Documents are stored in `data/documents/`

 3. **Chat Interactions**
    - Type or use voice input for questions